Data Generation for Stability Studies of Power Systems with High Penetration of Inverter-Based Resources: Case Study

 \section{Case Study}

 This section demonstrates the application of the proposed data generation tool to a power system representative of a highly \gls{ibr}-penetrated grid.
 The test system is first described, after which datasets are generated both with and without the use of the sensitivity-driven sampling strategy.
-The resulting datasets are then analyzed to assess their exploration behavior, composition, and effectiveness through the performance of the \gls{ML} models trained on them.
+The resulting datasets are then analyzed to assess the process used to generate them, their composition, and their quality through the performance of the \gls{ML} models trained on them.
 It is worth noting that omitting the sensitivity analysis results in a data generation process that resembles the approach proposed by the authors in earlier work~\cite{rossi2022data}.
 Thus, while the tool presented in this paper is inherently better suited for large systems and high-dimensional operating spaces, the case study is also designed to validate the added value of the sensitivity-based strategy, which represents one of the key novelties of this work.

 The simulations are executed in a \gls{HPC} environment, specifically on the MareNostrum supercomputer at the Barcelona Supercomputing Center.
 Parallelization and distributed data exploration and generation are managed using PyCOMPSs~\cite{tejedor2017pycompss}, the Python interface of the COMPSs framework~\cite{badia2015comp}.
-PyCOMPSs relies on a distributed runtime composed of multiple agents that coordinate task scheduling and data management across the computing nodes~\cite{lordan2014servicess}, enabling transparent and efficient execution of parallel workflows in large-scale HPC environments.
+PyCOMPSs relies on a distributed runtime composed of multiple agents that coordinate task scheduling and data management across the computing nodes~\cite{lordan2014servicess}, enabling transparent and efficient execution of parallel workflows in large-scale \gls{HPC} environments.